 The content type header is set internally by curl when a CURLOPT_POSTFIELDS argument is present in the curl options.
 Therefore, this should only be set if there is a request body to be sent.

-#1 Updated by Andrew Coulton 3 months ago
+#1 Updated by Andrew Coulton over 1 year ago

 I have a fix for this at https://github.com/kohana/core/pull/402 - which is very simple, just don't set CURLOPT_POSTFIELDS if the request body is empty.